Toxicjack/8D-Audio/README.md

      python main.py
      ```

-## New in v4.6.0-alpha
+## New in v4.6.1-alpha
 - Targets Python 3.14 with runtime compatibility warnings on older interpreters.
 - Centralized version metadata and CLI `--version` reporting.
-- Stricter audio validation to catch invalid sample width, sample rate, or channel counts earlier.
+- Stricter audio validation plus more robust PyQt5 detection for the desktop UI.
+- Higher-precision DSP pipeline to reduce distortion during 8D processing.

 ## License